 - Eastlink Driver Assisted Technology – partnership with Victorian Government, Australian Road Research Board and La Trobe University to test network and driver assisted vehicles

-- University of Melbourne – world first urban test bed for multimodal connected transport on a large scale in a complex urban environment
+- The University of Melbourne AIMES – world first urban test bed for multimodal connected transport on a large scale in a complex urban environment

 - RAC Intellibus with the support of the WA State Government, RAC is trialling a fully driverless, fully electric shuttle bus in South Perth.